 GHG emissions consequences of adopting a healthy diet

 The results of the dietary optimisations for selected food groups are shown in Figure 2.
 It can be seen from the figure that the nutritionally optimised diet shows a considerable deviation from the current average diet even with no constraints to reduce emissions.
-The nutritionally optimised diet reduces GHG emissions by just over 17%, even though no reduction was formally required by the model (see Supplementary Materials, Figure S1).
+The nutritionally optimised diet reduces GHG emissions by just over 17%, even though no reduction was formally required by the model (see Supplementary Materials, Text S1 and Figure S1a and S1b).
 The diet is lower in red meat, and much lower in dairy products and eggs (particularly among men).
 There is an increase in the consumption of cereals, and consumption of vegetables (including potatoes, beans and pulses) and fruit is also increased, whereas consumption of both sweet and savoury snacks is reduced.
-Soft drink consumption is vastly reduced, with the volume of liquids in the diet being mostly replaced by water and tea (complete data on all food and beverage groups can be found in the Supplementary Materials, Table S1).
+Soft drink consumption is vastly reduced, with the volume of liquids in the diet being mostly replaced by water and tea (complete data on the changes to all food and beverage groups can be found in the Supplementary Materials, Table S4a and S4b).

 Further optimisation for reduction of GHG emissions

-In order to reduce GHG emissions, further dietary changes would be required, and these were calculated for 20%, 40% and 60% reductions in GHG emissions (Figure 2).
+In order to reduce GHG emissions, further dietary changes would be required, and these were calculated for 10% increments in emissions reduction (Figure 2 – only results for 20%, 40% and 60% reductions are presented).
 A diet involving a 20% reduction in emissions is very similar to the basic nutritionally optimised diet, confirming that a considerable reduction in food-related GHG emissions could be achieved simply by adopting a healthier diet.
 To achieve a 40% reduction in emissions requires slightly more change to the diet, mostly in the form of reducing meat and dairy intake further, slightly reducing fruit consumption, and increasing the consumption of sugary snacks (which are energy-dense but have low emissions).

 At this point there are clear trade-offs between environmental and nutritional impacts (since consumption of healthy foods such as fruit is reduced and sweet processed foods are increased), but the diet still conforms well to nutritional recommendations and is highly varied.
 The 60% reduction scenario involves major dietary change and is a much less balanced diet (although it also still conforms to WHO recommendations, albeit barely meeting the requirement for protein intake).
 This diet is almost entirely vegan, with added sugary snacks.
 There is a fairly large increase in consumption of nuts, seeds, beans and pulses, but these are still a relatively small part of the diet.
 We also modelled diets with up to a 70% reduction in GHG emissions, but these models failed to converge, indicating that such diets could not be made to conform to the nutritional guidelines.